 What doesn’t work: Photos of celebrities.

 I encourage patients to bring in “wish photos” showing breasts that reflect their own goals.
-The best photos come from a surgeon’s before-and-after gallery.
+The best photos come from a surgeon’s before-and-after gallery where you can see a list of the procedures, such as augmentation with a breast lift, that created those results.
 Less helpful are photos of celebrities who may have attractive breasts, but whose bodies may not match the patient’s body type.
 It’s important that photos resemble the patients’ bodies — breast implants on a narrow chest or a shorter frame, for example, won’t look the same for a woman with a long or broad torso.

 What works: The rice test.